-Bali Veterinary Medicine offers 3 natural science college credits through Lesley University.
+Bali Pre-Veterinary Medicine & Exotic Animal Care offers 3 natural science college credits through Lesley University.
 Additionally, students earn 20 hours of documented community service.

 During this course, you will gain exposure to the practice of veterinary medicine in a variety of settings ranging from wildlife rescue centers to community clinics.
 This program introduces the scientific principles of veterinary medicine while encouraging critical thinking and problem solving.
 You will have the opportunity to care for an exotic array of animals with a balance between preventative healthcare and hands-on intervention.

 Through service, gain a more meaningful connection to the cultures and communities you explore while taking an active role to address important global issues at the local level.
 While in Bali and Sulawesi, volunteer at wildlife refuges, rescue centers and animal hospitals.
 Your projects are determined by the needs of the organizations at the time, but possible projects include: